 Our executive compensation programs are designed to provide more than 50% of each named executive officer's total direct compensation opportunity in the form of performance-based compensation (STI awards, stock options and PSUs).
-For fiscal 2018, 64% of the total direct compensation opportunity for our CEO was performance-based and not guaranteed.
-The performance-based portion of the total direct compensation opportunities for our other named executive officers (other than our CEO) for fiscal 2018, on average, was 54%.
-The charts below show the total direct compensation opportunities provided to our named executive officers for fiscal 2018, as well as the mix between short- and long-term compensation and at-risk and not at-risk compensation.
+For fiscal 2019, 65% of the total direct compensation opportunity for our CEO was performance-based and not guaranteed.
+The performance-based portion of the total direct compensation opportunities for our other named executive officers (other than our CEO) for fiscal 2019 on average, was 53%.

-How Did our STI Program Work for Fiscal 2018?
+How Did our Fiscal 2019 STI Program Operate?